 TRIUMPH/Master of Public Health dual degree

 Training in Urban Medicine and Public Health students have the option to pursue global health work in connection with TRIUMPH.
 These students may request to take a leave of absence from medical school between the third and fourth year to complete their global health experience.
-Following the global health experience, they return to TRIUMPH and the phase three curriculum.
+Following the global health experience, they return to TRIUMPH and the Phase 3 curriculum.

 Some global health students have integrated their global health and Milwaukee-based TRIUMPH projects.
 Upon their return, global health students are invited to share lessons learned and to explore the relationship between global and local health.